Service

 From components to product patterns

-One of the key architectural decisions was to separate reusable UI components from reusable interaction patterns.
+One of the most important architectural decisions I made was to formally separate UI components from interaction patterns and treat them as different types of system knowledge.

 Connecting design decisions to implementation